Amenemope (pharaoh)

-Usermaatre Amenemope was an ancient Egyptian pharaoh of the 21st Dynasty who ruled from 1001 to 992 BC or 993 to 984 BC.
+Usermaatre Amenemope was an ancient Egyptian pharaoh of the 21st Dynasty who ruled from 1001 to 992 BC or 1000 to 991 BC with his first 2 or 3 years in coregency with Psusennes I, his predecessor and possible father.

 Amenemope's burial is notable for being one of three entirely intact royal burials known from ancient Egypt.
-The others were that of Psusennes I and Shoshenq II, all three found inside Psusennes's tomb which was discovered by the French Egyptologist Pierre Montet between 1939 and 1940; however, only the metal objects survived in the wet Nile Delta climate.
+The others were that of Psusennes I and Shoshenq II, all three found inside Psusennes's tomb which was discovered by the French Egyptologist Pierre Montet in 1939; however, only the metal objects survived in the wet Nile Delta climate.
 He succeeded Psusennes I at Tanis on the throne.

 Family

 Amenemope was the son of Psusennes I (?) and born to Mutnedjemet (?).

 However, the name of his wife and children are not known.

 Reign

 When Amenemope ascended the throne he was already a man of advanced age.

 Coregency

-Year 4.
 Amenemope succeeded his purported father's long reign after a period of coregency.
 This coregency has been deduced thanks to a linen bandage mentioning a "... king Amenemope, Year 49..." which has been reconstructed as "[Year X under] king Amenemope, Year 49 [under king Psusennes I]".
 It has been suggested, however, that this Year 49 may belong to the High Priest of Amun Menkheperre instead of Psusennes I, thus ruling out the coregency; this hypothesis has been rejected by Kenneth Kitchen, who still supports a coregency.
-Kitchen refers to the existence of Papyrus Brooklyn 16.205, a document mentioning a Year 49 followed by a Year 4, once thought to refer to Shoshenq III and Pami, but more recently to Psusennes I and Amenemope, and thus issued in regnal Year 4 of the latter.
+Kitchen refers to the existence of Papyrus Brooklyn 16.205, a document is dated to Year 4 of an unnamed king and refers back to a Year 49 which of a previous king--once thought to refer to Shoshenq III and Pami, but can now only belong to Psusennes I since Shoshenq III did not have a reign of more than 40 years.
+This document was thus issued in regnal Year 4 of king Amenemope.

-If a coregency, then Year 49 of Psusennes I may equal Year 4 of Amenemope.
-The likelihood of a coregency is high, as Psusennes I would have been around the age of 70-80 at the time.
+With a confirmed coregency, the Year 49 of Psusennes I on the linen bandage should equal Year X of Amenemope; possibly Year 4 but there is no conclusive proof it was Year 4 since the Year date of Amenemope is lost in a lacuna.
+The Year date of Amenemope could simply be Year 1, 2 or 3.
+The likelihood of a coregency is high, however, since the two year dates were inscribed on a single linen bandage.
+Psusennes I would have been around the age of 70–80 at the time since it was close to the end of his reign.